SocialkoApp/backend/README.md

 ## API Documentation

-API documentation is available on the `/api` endpoint when running the backend locally.
+API documentation is available on the `/api` endpoint.

 ## Running the app